elenasacristan/CookBook/Readme.md

 - **Select drop-down menu to filter by difficulty:** It will allow the user to filter by difficulty.
 This filter can be used on its own or as a combination with more filters in the filter section.
 More than one level of difficulty can be selected.

-- **Select dropdown menu to filter by cuisine:** It will allow the user filter by cuisine.
+- **Select dropdown menu to filter by cuisine:** It will allow the user to filter by cuisine.
 This filter can be used on its own or as a combination with more filters in the filter section.
 More than one cuisine can be selected.

 - **Filter by recipes that don't contain certain allergens:** I have added check boxes with the main allergens so the user can select which allergens should be removed from the results.